dotnet/arcade/Documentation/Darc.md

 `add-subscription` has two modes of operation:
-- Interactive mode (default) - Interactive mode will take whatever input parameters were provided on the command line (if any) and pop an editor where the user can provide the subscription input prameters.
+- Interactive mode (default) - Interactive mode will take whatever input parameters were provided on the command line (if any) and pop an editor where the user can provide the subscription input parameters.
 - Command-line only mode (`-q`) - In this mode, the full set of input options must be supplied.